ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 # Category Button

 This mod adds the ability for mod makers to add buttons that have multiple buttons.
 Also groups the bridges in the paths menu.

-## Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.

 ## How to use